live4thamuzik/ArchL4TM/README.md

 The script will install Arch Linux on EFI systems with minimal config and packages using LVM, LUKS and ext4. (no swap)

-# Drive layout: (these can be modified in the script before running as needed under see lines 78-101)
+# Drive layout: (these can be modified in the script before running as needed. see lines 78-101)
 - Partition 1 - 2GB (EFI)
 - Partition 2 - 5GB (boot) GRUB is installed here
 - Partition 3 - 100%Free (LVM) "volgroup0"